Japan's central bank holds steady on interest rate, stimulus

 - U.S. Attorney’s Office launches investigation of Swedish neurosurgery unit

-The BOJ said in a statement that the economy, which grew at a 1 percent annual pace in 2016, was still on a “moderate recovery trend.”
+Under Gov. Haruhiko Kuroda, the BOJ has sought to spur price increases to stimulate more spending and borrowing by businesses and consumers.
+But inflation is stuck at about 0 percent, far below the target of 2 percent set four years ago.
+Companies are resisting government calls to raise wages enough to entice thrifty consumers into spending more, and Kuroda has given no hint he might seek to tighten credit anytime soon.

-The Federal Reserve raised the federal funds rate 0.25 percentage points to a range of 0.75 to 1 percent on Wednesday in a show of confidence in the economy.
-It signaled the likelihood of additional rate hikes later this year.
+“Even if price pressures do strengthen more rapidly than we anticipate, the Bank will want to make sure that it can see the whites of inflation’s eyes before it decides to withdraw stimulus,” Marcel Thieliant of Capital Economics said in a commentary.

-The 19-nation eurozone has been much more tentative about “tapering” let alone tightening policy.
+The 19-nation eurozone has likewise been tentative about “tapering,” let alone tightening policy.
 In December, the European Central Bank decided to continue bond purchases through the end of 2017 while reducing them from 80 billion euros ($84 billion) a month to 60 billion euros a month beginning in April.

 Last week, the ECB decided not to change the size or duration of its stimulus programs, judging a rise in annual inflation to near its own 2 percent target to reflect increased oil prices rather than other more expansionary factors, such as higher wages for workers.